stevenfontanella/microlens/README.md

   * No awkward renamed functions or any of such nonsense.
 You can at any moment replace `Lens.Micro` with `Control.Lens` and get the full power of lens.
 There are also no unique to microlens functions which you would have to rewrite when switching to lens (even tho I was tempted to add some).

   * No Template Haskell dependency.
 There is a separate package for generating (lens-compatible) record lenses, which is called [microlens-th][].
-It takes ~6s to build and it doesn't require any special dependencies either.

   * All `INLINE` pragmas sprinkled thru lens were preserved, as well as flags from the `.cabal` file.
 Performance shouldn't suffer; if it does, it's a bug.